F1 24: Development and release

 An announcement trailer was released on 27 February, on EA Sports' F1 YouTube channel.
 Like its predecessor, F1 24 was developed with Codemasters' Ego Engine.
 According to director Lee Mather, development was focused on the career mode and handling model, with little changes to AI behavior and graphics.
 Ian Livingstone and Lapalux composed the game's soundtrack.

 The game was released on 31 May on Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, with the Champions' Edition of the game available three days earlier on 28 May.
 The standard edition cover art features Lewis Hamilton, Charles Leclerc and Lando Norris, the same three drivers as featured in the previous title, alongside their respective cars, the Mercedes W15, Ferrari SF-24 and McLaren MCL38, racing down a street circuit.
 This marks the first title since F1 2018 that both the drivers and cars are featured on the cover art.
 The Champions' Edition cover art features Max Verstappen celebrating his grand chelem at the 2023 Spanish Grand Prix.

 Reception

-Review aggregator website Metacritic gave F1 24 a score of 72/100, meaning "mixed or average".
+F1 24 received "mixed or average" reviews, according to review aggregator website Metacritic, which gave the title a score of 72/100.
 OpenCritic, another aggregator, gave the game a score of 60%.
 In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.

 Critics praised its new Career mode and the improved F1 World, though the mid-race objectives received criticism.
 Justin Towell from PC Gamer described the objectives as "uncharacteristically messy".
 The game's new physics handling model received mixed reviews.
 IGNs Luke Reilly described cars as "surprisingly simple to tame and get great drive out of corners", while Steve Boxer from The Guardian said that "you now must spend as much time looking after tyres as the real drivers do".